What is Paint Protection Film (PPF)?

-The high-quality PPF we use won’t yellow or crack for up to 10 years after installation.
-XPEL Protection Film – ULTIMATE is able to resist staining while still offering great gloss retention.
+The high-quality PPF we use won’t yellow or crack for many years after installation.
+The PPF we use is able to resist staining while still offering great gloss retention.
 The clear coat is made from a special type of flexible polymer that can allow surface scratches to “heal” over time.
 This means that there’s no need for frequent polishing to try and keep it looking like it’s just been installed.

 Can I wax my Paint Protection Film?

 Yes, you can, but take extra care not to build up wax against the edges of the film and don’t polish or use any chemicals which are abrasive.

 Can I use detailing clay on the film?

 Yes.
 The process is the same as with regular paint; wet the surface with a lubricant such as soapy water and then gently rub the surface with the clay bar.
 If you have particularly stubborn insect, bird or hard-water stains, we recommend using ‘Simple Green’ as the lubricant for the clay.

 Can I use a pressure washer, and how soon after install?

 Yes, you can use a pressure washer with most paint protection films.
 However, you must wait until the film has completely dried after installation (which is typically around 48 hours) and you should also be careful not to point the high-pressure water jet directly at the edges of the film otherwise it may begin to lift.